spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 - Passed down by oral tradition
 	- Lack of writing, lots of speaking
 ### Hierarchical
-- Confusing
+- I haven't quite understood yet.
-- Elders
+- Elders, Custodians, stewardships, rank
-	- More important than others.
+	- Some people are more essential than others to the culture.
 ## Colonial Perspective vs Now
 - European colonist describes Aboriginal Australian cultures as:
 	- Stone-age-like